Where to enjoy natural wines in Montréal

 The natural wave hit Montréal a few years ago and the city has since become one of the best in the world to enjoy these funky wines.
 Several restaurants in town boast great cartes de vins natures that are fun to explore.
 Below are some of our favourites.

-Rosemont – La Petite-Patrie, Hochelaga and Villeray
+Rosemont – La Petite-Patrie, Hochelaga, Villeray & Ahuntsic

 Mon Lapin